khangluong2004/COMP20008_Assignment2/README.md

  BRIEF WORKFLOW (TBD)
 1. Use the root repository for group shared file (EDA, Model, etc.)
-2. Make a folder with your name (eg: khang\ ) to store your personal messing with EDA, etc., to keep track of contribution?
+2. Make a folder with your name (eg: khang\ ) to store your personal messing with EDA, etc.

  FILES:
 1. lgaLocality: Information of locality for each LGA scraped from: https://www.vic.gov.au/know-your-council